jordanpotter/sitemapper/README.md

 With the API server running, visit `http://localhost:8000` in your preferred browser.
 After filling out the form to specify the initial URL and number of workers, the site map will be displayed as an interactive graph.

-Dark blue nodes represent web pages while light blue nodes represent assets (such as images and javascript libraries).
+Dark blue nodes represent web pages that belong to the domain, while gray nodes represent pages outside the domain.
+Light blue nodes are assets, such as images and javascript libraries.
 Hovering over a node displays the URL for that node.

 ![site map example](http://i.imgur.com/rQbMVyb.png)